philwilkes/TLS2trees/README.md

 *Very high* resolution Aerial LiDAR is about the lowest it can currently cope with.
 If your dataset is on the borderline, try setting low_resolution_point_cloud_hack_mode to 4 or 5 and rerunning.
 It's an ugly hack, but it can help sometimes.

+Segmentation does often miss some branches, but usually gets the bulk of them.

 Small branches are often not detected.

-Completely horizontal branches/sections may not be measured correctly.
+Completely horizontal branches/sections may not be measured correctly from the method used.

 ### Planned Solutions to these Limitations
 Additional training of the segmentation model to deal with younger trees and slightly lower resolution point clouds.

 Deep learning based cylinder fitting solution to handle greater diversity and complexity.
+A tiling mode will be developed to allow the automated input of larger point clouds and it will include the use of the tree-aware-plot-cropping concept.

 ## Citation
 ### If you use this tool in published research, please cite: